Tudat/tudat/developerGuide/applicationCMakeLists/applicationCMakeLists.rst

          nrlmsise00)
    endif()

 These lines are used to find external libraries and include them in the list of directories used by CMake such that they can be found when called inside your code.
-It reports the to the user whether or not certain libraries are used.
+It reports to the user whether or not certain libraries are used.
 The lines:

 .. code-block:: cmake